HEADS-project/methodology/heads_methodology/model_hd-service_logic_with_thingml_components.md

 ### Filter

-A [Filter](http://reactivex.io/documentation/operators/filter.html) "*emit only those items from an Observable that pass a predicate test*".
+A [Filter](http://reactivex.io/documentation/operators/filter.html) "*emits only those items from an Observable that pass a predicate test*".
+See the figure below (taken from ReactiveX documentation) to get an idea of how it works.

 ![Filter](http://reactivex.io/documentation/operators/images/filter.png)